vollowx/see/README.md

 ```
-Wait, this project is stopped.
+Project stopped.
 Don't star.
-Maybe I will rebuild it in huge-pancake/detailed-components, I don't have much time.
+Maybe you will be interested in https://github.com/vollowx/m3-web-components
 ```

 # tiny-material